AI agent guardrails compared by enforcement layer

 - Your agents take real-world actions (write, delete, transfer, send)

-- You need human-in-the-loop approval for high-stakes operations
+- You need human review for high-stakes operations

 - You want open-source with multiple framework integrations